somitmittal/OCRModel/README.md

 # OCRModel
-This is an implementation of Optical Character Recognition using Deep Learning Methods (CNN).
+An implementation of Optical Character Recognition using Deep Learning CNN.
+The dataset generated comprises of various characters of different fonts of different sizes and different types of noises have also been added to them to augment the dataset.
+CNN has been used to predict the various characters extracted from pdfs and image files.
+The Accuracy obtained with this model was 99.5% on test dataset.